FreeFem/FreeFem-doc/source/tutorials/poisson.rst

 A finite element space is, usually, a space of polynomial functions on elements, triangles here only, with certain matching properties at edges, vertices etc. Here :freefem:`fespace Vh(Th, P1)` defines :math:`V_h` to be the space of continuous functions which are affine in :math:`x,y` on each triangle of :math:`T_h`.

 As it is a linear vector space of finite dimension, basis can be found.
-The canonical basis is made of functions, called the *hat function* :math:`\phi_k` which are continuous piecewise affine and are equal to 1 on one vertex and 0 on all others.
+The canonical basis is made of functions, called the *hat function* :math:`\phi_k`, which are continuous piecewise affine and are equal to 1 on one vertex and 0 on all others.
 A typical hat function is shown on :numref:`figPoissonHat`.

 .. subfigstart::